Skip to content

 ) -> None:

-"""Print the specification model as a hierarchical tree to the console.
+"""Print the specification model as a hierarchical tree to the console or file.

 Args: